akash-network/awesome-akash/ai-chat-app/README.md

 ## Setting up the App

 By default, the server runs on port 3000 and is assigned an ephemeral port by the provider.
-Once deployed, access the web interface by clicking on "Forwarded Ports" in Cloudmos.
+Once deployed, access the web interface by clicking on "Forwarded Ports" in Akash Console.

 ![image](https://user-images.githubusercontent.com/19512127/224119623-47c80369-75c9-412d-a4fd-66d98c2cb778.png)